PopFlamingo/swift-fly-app-discovery/README.md

 # FlyAppDiscovery

-**⚠️ This package is still a work in progress, the API isn't stable and the code isn't reliable yet.**
+**⚠️ This package is still a work in progress, the API isn't stable and the code isn't reliable yet.
+Swift 5.7 is required**

 FlyAppDiscovery is a Swift package that enables DNS-based discovery of [Fly.io](fly.io) application instances, vended as [`Node`](https://apple.github.io/swift-distributed-actors/1.0.0-beta.1.1/documentation/distributedactors/node) objects from the [Swift Distributed Actors library](https://github.com/apple/swift-distributed-actors/).